7/7 #ThreeMinutesADay: When You Should Hire a Fractional CMO

 This is because companies with fewer than 50 employees are most likely not in a position to provide a full-time CMO with all the resources they truly need to make a real, tangible impact on your organization.

-If your company is around that size and you believe you will eventually want a full-time CMO, a fractional CMO gives you the opportunity to prepare for that.
-A fractional CMO can help you improve your marketing practices - the right processes, the right resources, the right metrics – and get you to a place where a full CMO may actually be able to make a real difference down the line.
+If your company is around that size and you believe you will eventually want a full-time CMO, a Fractional Marketing Director gives you the opportunity to prepare for that.
+A Fractional Marketing Director can help you improve your marketing practices - the right processes, the right resources, the right metrics – and get you to a place where a full CMO may actually be able to make a real difference down the line.
 And, again, do so at a fraction of the cost.

 What are the Benefits of a Fractional CMO